 Diagnosing Stimulant Abuse and Addiction

-- Taking stimulants in larger doses or at a higher frequency
+- Taking stimulant drugs in larger doses or at a higher frequency

 - Persistent desire to stop or failed attempts to stop using stimulants